 Yes, even in the early 2000s, people were still acting like being biracial was a crime.

 As a child, I was often bullied to feel insecure about everything, from my hair to who I was.
-I remember kids telling me that I cannot be black since my skin was white.
+I remember kids telling me that I could not be black since my skin was white.
 At the same time, I could not hang out with the Hispanic kids because I didn’t know how to speak Spanish.

 Whenever my mom went to my school, they would give me a hard time not walking out with strangers.
-Despite having seen her so often, teachers and students still wouldn’t accept that I had a black mom.
+Despite seeing her so often, teachers and students still wouldn’t accept that I had a black mom.
 I don’t think my mom noticed, or she didn’t care because she knew their words meant nothing.
 But, at the time, it meant something to me.

 Often, children and some adults would go out of their way to say cruel things to little me.
 For years, I heard the exact phrases.